skhadem/3D-BoundingBox/README.md

 >Note: See [training](#training) for where to download the data from

 There is also a script provided to download the default video from Kitti in ./eval/video.
-Or, download any Kitti video and corresponding weights and use `--image-dir` and `--cal-dir` to specify where to get the frames from.
+Or, download any Kitti video and corresponding calibration and use `--image-dir` and `--cal-dir` to specify where to get the frames from.
 ```
 python Run.py --video [--hide-debug]